-Plum are high in pectin and it helps the jam to set as it cools.
+Plums are high in pectin and it helps the jam to set as it cools.
 But natural pectin is not as effective as added pectin.
 So expect a soft jam that is spreadable and thick but not jelly-like or store-bought jam.

 Tips for storing jams

-- Homemade jams last for 6 months in the fridge without preservatives, if a proper sterilization process is followed.
+- Homemade jams last for 4-6 weeks or more in the fridge without preservatives, if a proper sterilization process is followed.
 Use a clean spoon to serve each time.

 - If you freeze jam, they can last up to 6 months or more.
 Although they never last that long.

 - If you intend to seal and store jam at room temperature in pantry.
 Then proper canning steps and store jam in the fridge after opening.

 How to make Plum Jam?